 - Olive pits: Pits are extremely dangerous and could lead to choking in dogs.
 They can also block airways and crack their teeth.

 - Additives: When olives are coated in seasonings, garlic, or oils, you increase the risk of feeding toxic food to your furry baby.
-Avoid olives with too much sodium, as it leads to dehydration and toxicity.
+Avoid olives with too much salt, as this can be harmful as well.

 - Overconsumption: Eating too many can be dangerous for dogs, especially if they contain pits.
 It is best to contact your vet about this.